 Alright, back to the whisky.
 The fourteen is a taste-forward dram.
 Definitely Highland, not as sweet and smooth as the Speysiders, the palate is notable for orange rind and oak, a touch of hard-candy sweetness and spice around the edges.
 The mouthfeel is lively, though not harsh.
 There is a lot going on in Oban — it does not steamroller you with smoke or sherry or unctuous sweetness; rather, Oban challenges the palate with each sip to discern its complex palette.
 (Sorry, I couldn’t resist.)
 For example, compared to a Glenmorangie (also considered Highland), this has probably double the action going on the tongue.
 As well it should being four more years in cask — very flavorful casks.

 On top of a lively palate, Oban has a very light touch of smoke and a long, delicate finish.
 All in all, a top-flight example of Highland single malt whisky.
-Oddly enough, I was directed to Oban as I had tried a Craigellachie at the local Whisky Library (nifty!), and when I went to inquire about it, the salesman at our local liquor store said I should try the Oban, which was ‘even better.’
+Oddly enough, I was directed to Oban as I had tried a Clynelish 14 at the local Whisky Library (nifty!), and when I went to inquire about it, the salesman at our local liquor store said I should try the Oban, which was ‘even more like that.’
 And in stock.
-Good salesman?
-I don’t know — the Cragellachie is s Speysider.
-At any rate, I am still in the hunt for a bottle of Craigellachie.
+Good salesman.
+(Note, I had earlier written this was a Craigellachie.
+Having found my paper notes, I am corrected.)

 I’m glad the Oban folks do such a nice job with this whisky as for one, it is a traditional ‘age statement’ brand and thus must uphold the standard for us anti-NASers, and secondly, the whisky is pricey, about $80 here in Oregon.

 Oban 14-year, Highland single malt, 43% ABV